 VSP vs. VOO

-VOO is the Vanguard S&P ETF that is domiciled on the New York Stock Exchange.
+VOO is the Vanguard S&P ETF that is domiciled on the NYSEARCA exchange.

 Canadian investors who want to invest in VOO will need to buy the stock in US dollars.

-VOO has an MER fee of 0.03%, and its quarterly distribution is subject to a 15% withholding tax.
+VOO has an MER fee of 0.03%, and its quarterly distribution is subject to a 15% withholding tax, even in registered accounts like a TFSA.
 This tax is not applicable if you hold VOO in an RRSP.

 How To Buy the Vanguard VSP ETF in Canada